 Answer: Both are schedule compression techniques.
 Crashing involves additional resources & Fast-tracking needs to re-arrange activities but increases the overall risk.
 Before applying any technique, I always discuss with my team first & then the management.

 Question-12: How will you handle Risks on a project?

 Answer: I always try to stick with basics and follow to avoid, mitigate, transfer & accept.
 As risk is not always a negative sometimes it helps you a lot.
-Even the best planned project may hit any risk anytime.
+Even the best-planned project may hit any risk anytime.

-Question-14: Can you elaborate about contingency plan?
+Question-14: Can you elaborate on the contingency plan?

-Answer: It’s just a plan B or backup plan in case something went wrong on original plan.
+Answer: It’s just a plan B or backup plan in case something went wrong on the original plan.
 For example, if the main contractor/supplier goes bankrupt all of sudden?
-Or, your project control manager gets fever on meeting day suddenly?
+Or, your project control manager gets a fever on meeting day suddenly?
 How many projects you can handle at a time easily?

 Question-15: How do you evade Liquidated Damages on a project?

 Answer: Eying on each & every milestone where LD is applicable & follow strictly the critical path.
-Also get inline all the contractors to work on it.
+Also, get inline all the contractors to work on it.